arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 ![Invite members to a shared space](assets/invite-members.png)

 Once inside the Cloud homepage, from the card on the right top corner, you will find the **complete list of all members** who have access to your shared space, as well as the **current role** of each member.
-Let’s go ahead and Click on **Add Members:**
+Let’s go ahead and click on **Add Members:**

 ![Add member button](assets/add-member-1.png)